Myopia - TREATING SHORTSIGHTEDNESS IN BIRMINGHAM

 Fifty years ago few people were short-sighted, but the number of people with myopia (short-sightedness) is increasing.
 There are currently about 900 million myopic people in the world.
 Myopia usually starts developing between the ages of eight & 12.
 Your eyes grow during childhood & short-sightedness can develop until they’re fully grown.
 Myopia is unlikely to develop after that, so it usually occurs before the age of 20.
 Short-sightedness is very common.

 A quarter of adults & 50% of teenagers in the UK are myopic.
-Young children usually don’t realise they are short-sighted.
-Signs that your child may be short-sighted include frowning or narrowing their eyes, rubbing their eyes, sitting close to the TV or having trouble seeing the blackboard or whiteboard at school.
+And children often don’t realise they are short-sighted.
+So look out for signs that your child is short-sighted including squinting or rubbiing their eyes, sitting close to the TV or having trouble seeing the blackboard or whiteboard at school.

-Why are more children becoming myopic?
 The answer is complex, but the more time children spend outdoors, the less likely they are to develop myopia.
 More sunshine, less time watching TV, looking at computers, mobile phones & reading reduces myopia.
 But our genes are also important & we may pass our myopia on to our children.
-50 million people have had laser eye treatment over the last 20 years to correct myopia but it would be even better to prevent this problem.

 Focusing power of eyes is measured in dioptres (D).
 The higher the number, the more short-sighted you are.
 Mild short-sightedness scores up to 3.00D.
 If you’re mildly short-sighted you may not need glasses or contact lenses for treatment of your blurred vision all the time although they do help.
 Vision correction surgery such as LASIK can also correct myopia.